website-icon/standard/standard.md

 Disabling them reduces attack surfaces by removing entry points for script execution, e.g. JavaScript in SVG, or timing attacks, e.g. by high-fidelity animation timing.

+If a server redirects an icon request to another origin, loading the redirected URL might expose details of the current user.
+Malicious actors could also try to exploit a bug in a specific user agent’s image handling by redirecting to a server under their control.
+User agents need to take care, that as little information as possible is handed on to the external icon server.

 ## References